leftistsgorilla/Website-Code/moons-haunted.md

 >
 > **Vigorous** — You recover from harm faster.
 Permanently fill in one of your healing clock segments.
 Take **+1d** to healing treatment rolls.
 Your healing clock becomes a 3-clock, and you get a bonus die when you recover. *Are you naturally quick to get back on your feet?Do your bones and flesh heal suspiciously quickly thanks to Weird enhancements?*
 >
 > **Weird Fighter** — You may imbue your hands, melee weapons, or tools with Weird electromagnetic energy.
-You gain **potency** in combat vs. Web entities. *When you imbue yourself with this energy, how do you do it?
+You gain **potency** in combat vs. Weird entities. *When you imbue yourself with this energy, how do you do it?
 What does it look like when the energy manifests?
 Have you always had this gift, or did a neural implant allow you to access it?*
 >

 ## Character Playbook Creation